-Answer: This is a fully tented based accommodation camping trekking, so our professional cook cooks pldelicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)
+Answer: This is a fully tented based accommodation camping trekking, so our professional cook cooks a various range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)

-The dinner and breakfast are provided in the same place where you are staying overnight and Lunch will be provided on the way to next place where you you go.
+The dinner and breakfast are provided in the same place where you are staying overnight and Lunch will be provided on the way to the next place where you go.

 Answer: As your are doing camping trekking, we provide you hot water bucket then you will take bucket shower.Question: How do I get drinking water on Tilman pass trek?